Humanity-s-Last-Code-Exam/HLCE/HLCE/ICPC-World-Finals_scripts/readme.md

 # ICPC World Finals Problems Model Evaluation Guide

 This guide provides instructions on how to evaluate the performance of a language model on problems from the International Collegiate Programming Contest (ICPC) World Finals.
+For the ICPC evaluation, we based our evaluation code on Livecodebench, for which we express our gratitude.

 ## 1. Generate LLM Responses